Chicken Stock Concentrate Recipe (From Your Slow Cooker!)

-Clean Eating Chicken Stock Concentrate
+Chicken Stock Concentrate (From Your Slow Cooker)

-- Liquid drippings from a whole, slow cooker chicken
+- Liquid drippings from a whole, slow cooker chicken.

 - After you have fully cooked a whole chicken in your slow cooker, remove the bird from the pot and strain the remaining liquid through a fine-mesh sieve to remove any particles.